hiiamboris/red-spaces-gitlab-mirror/widgets/guide.md

 ![](https://link.storjshare.io/raw/jwtiabvp6myahg3zzf3q5zoii7la/gif/spaces/drop-box-guide/tube-source.png)

 Indeed, this is the case.
-But we don't want to depend on default alignment anyway, so let's realign it, adding this line after `axes`:
+But we don't want to depend on default alignment anyway, so let's realign it, adding `align` line after `axes` in our template. `;<<<` marker from now on will identify the changed lines to help you follow:
 ```
+declare-template 'drop-box*/tube [
+	axes: [e s]											;) east then south - most common flow direction
-	align: -1x0											;) to the left, but centered vertically
+	align: -1x0											;) to the left, but centered vertically						;<<<
+	content: reduce [									;) let's just put two hardcoded spaces into tube for now
+		make-space 'text [text: "chosen item"]
+		make-space 'button [data: "v"]
+	]
+]
 ```
 Better now: